quanhoang-pm/quanhoang-pm.github.io/_posts/2020-05-10-ubuntu-installation-in-dual-boot-mode.md

 Personally, I prefer a new fresh operating system for a new start.
 Therefore I backup only four directories Documents, Musics, Pictures, and Templates.
 Softwares can be installed after the installation has finished.

 My custom setting worth noticing is shown in the table below.
+Neglect Atom settings if you are not a fan of Atom like me.

 | Setting                              | Directory                                                                 |
 |:-------------------------------------|:--------------------------------------------------------------------------|